alihassan143/docx_viewer/README.md

+# ⚠️ ARCHIVED

+**This repository is no longer actively maintained as a standalone package.
+The source code and future development have moved to the [htmltopdfwidgets monorepo](https://github.com/alihassan143/htmltopdfwidgets/tree/main/packages/docx_file_viewer).**

+---

 # Flutter DOCX Viewer Package

 This Flutter package allows you to view DOCX files in your Flutter applications.
 It provides a simple way to load and display DOCX content in a Flutter app.